NJUNLP/EAX/recipes/sft.md

 For the subsequent steps in the workflow, refer to the following documentation:
 - [Reward Modeling](rm.md): build translation evaluation capabilities for the translation model.
 - [x2x Optimization](xpo.md): curate x2x preference pair data with the translation model and reward model.
 Afterward, train the translation model with the curated data.
+- [Evaluation](../README.md#evaluation-on-flores): evaluate models on FLORES and any other datasets.